 S.No Experiment Unit 1 Surface tension measurements.
 5 a.
-Determine the surface tension by (i) drop number (ii) drop weight method. b.
+Determine the surface tension by (i) drop number(ii) drop weight method. b.
 Study the variation of surface tension of detergent solutions with concentration.
-2 Viscosity measurement using Ostwald's viscometer.
-4 c.
-Determination of viscosity of aqueous solutions of (i) polymer (ii) ethanol and (iii) sugar at room temperature. d.
+2 Viscosity measurement using Ostwald's viscometer. c.
+Determination of viscosity of aqueous solutions of 4 d.
 Study the variation of viscosity of sucrose solution with the concentration of solute.
-3 Indexing of a given powder diffraction pattern of a cubic 3 crystalline system.
-4 pH metry 2 b.
+3 Indexing of a given powder diffraction pattern of a cubic crystalline system.
+3 4 b.
 Study the effect on pH of addition of HCl/NaOH to solutions of acetic acid, sodium acetate and their mixtures. c.
-Preparation of buffer solutions of different pH i.
+Preparation of buffer solutions of different pH 2 i.
 Sodium acetate-acetic acid ii.
 Ammonium chloride-ammonium hydroxide